 Risk management

-Risk management involves preparing for potential risks that may occur during the project.
+Risk management involves preparing for potential project risks that may occur during the project.
 Project managers need to be able to look at the bigger picture, including their strengths, weaknesses, and industry circumstances, to plan for the worst.
-This way, they and their team will be prepared to act and keep the project running smoothly, even if obstacles occur.
+This way, their team will be prepared to act and keep the project running smoothly, even if obstacles occur.

 Technical expertise